w3f/polkadot-legacy-spec/spec.md

 - `destination` is the object index on which the function will be called.
 - `function_name` is the name of the function of the object that will be called.
 - `parameters` are the parameters to be passed into the function; this is a rich data segment and will be interpreted according to the function's prototype.
-It should contain exactly the number of the elements as the function's prototype; if any of the function's prototype elements are structured in nature, then the structure of this parameters should reflect that.
+It should contain exactly the number of the elements as the function's prototype; if any of the function's prototype elements are structured in nature, then the structure of these parameters should reflect that.
 A more specific mapping between RLP and Wasm ABI will be provided in due course.

 ## Header